 Ideally your ES should fit on one or two pages and be able to stand alone, apart from your business plan.
 A common strategy is to send your ES out to investors/family/friends and then the complete plan if more detail is requested.

 Remember to try and position your writing for people who don’t know anything about your business before they start reading.
 Explain things simply so that anyone can understand your opportunity, whether they be an in-tune player, an 8th grader, or a grandma.

 Well done, in the next step we’ll help you explain your product or service and how it makes an impact on customers.

 Once upon a time there was this lovely, vibrant and ambitious entrepreneur who decided to sell organic breast enlargement cream.
-It sold well for a while, but eventually her numbers plateaued then began to decline…
+It sold well for a while, but then her numbers plateaued, and eventually began to decline.